Candida Martinelli's Italophile Site

 • the late Dr. Ninni Cassarà, Vice-Questore of the State Police in Palermo

-• Magistrate Giovanni Tinebra, Head of the Department of Prison Administration and formerly State’s Attorney for Caltanissetta, who headed the team who jailed the assassins of Mr. Falcone and Mr. Borsellino
+• Magistrate Giovanni Tinebra, Head of the Department of Prison Administration and formerly State’s Attorney for Caltanissetta, who headed the team that jailed the assassins of Mr. Falcone and Mr. Borsellino

 Petrosino married late in life, well-aware his chosen career was not well-suited to family life.
 Adelina was well-aware of the dangers too, but she married for love, and accommodated her life to live with her husband, despite the continual death threats.